-Here is Everything That Comes With a New Cricut Maker and Which Other Supplies You’ll Need
+Here is Everything That Comes With The Cricut Maker and Which Other Supplies You’ll Need

 Are you in love with your Cricut Explore but think you might be outgrowing it?
 You’ve seen all the amazing Cricut features exclusive to the Maker machine, that would speed up and improve the quality of your crafts – not to mention the bigger blade and tool selection that comes with the new adaptive tool system on the Maker – and you’re ready to make the jump?